sdtrain/conway-game-of-life/README.md

 # Conway's Game Of Life

-#### A very naive implementation of Conway's Game of Life using ReactJS framework.
+#### A simple implementation of Conway's Game of Life using ReactJS framework.

 Contains a 20 x 30 grid where the user can select the pattern (after pressing the Reset button), and specify the Number of Timesteps and the Delay between each timestep.
 Implemented with wrap-around (e.g.- pattern from the bottom comes to top).